-NFL postpones Sunday's Steelers-Titans game after multiple players test positive for Covid-19
+Additional Covid-19 cases force NFL to move postponed game to later in season

 (CNN)The NFL has experienced its first outbreak of the season, forcing the league to postpone Sunday's Pittsburgh Steelers-Tennessee Titans game.

-The Titans have had four players and five staff members test positive for Covid-19.
-The league says it will reschedule the game to either Monday or Tuesday so that additional time can be allocated for coronavirus testing.
+The Titans have had five players and six staff members test positive for Covid-19.
+The league had originally planned to reschedule Sunday's postponed game for this coming Monday or Tuesday but now says the game will be slated for later this year.

-The Titans' facilities remain closed indefinitely.
+Tennessee's facilities remain closed indefinitely.
 Both the Titans and Minnesota Vikings, who played each other on Sunday, suspended in-person activities indefinitely on Tuesday.
 The Vikings have not announced any positive cases.

 There have long been fears that it would be difficult for the NFL to finish out its season as planned due to the contagious nature of Covid-19.